 And of course, if we are talking about outreach to employees from Europe, Asia, or for instance, Africa, pay attention to English profeciency.

-The tester uses many different programs for analyzing applications and software in his work.
+The tester uses many different programs for testing tools analyzing applications and software in his work.
 Ask him to name these tools and when he uses them.

 Average Testers’ Salary